Before the procedure, your doctor performs a physical exam and gathers your medical history.

 Your doctor will want to know your medical history, including asking about any:

-- Medications or supplements you take, especially aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs), blood thinners or antibiotics
+- Medications or supplements you take, especially aspirin, nonsteroidal anti-inflammatory drugs (NSAIDs), blood thinners or herbal supplements

 - Previous treatment for varicose veins and the results of the treatment